DanielCreeklear/isitmisatomonday.github.io/README.md

-# isitmisatomonday.github.io
+# Today is Misato monday?
-Is it Misato monday?
+Maybe you watched Evangelion, but did you get the ending?